themoosman/argo-gitops-sample/README.md

 ## Overview
 A sample GitOps project for OpenShift utilizing ArgoCD and RHACM.

-This report will use ArgoCD running on the RHACM hub cluster.
-The Argo instance will have a single application for each managed cluster (e.g., DC1 / DC2) to control configuration.
+This repo can be used in two ways.

+.
+Argo running on RHACM
+.
+Argo running on a single cluster without RHACM

-## Installation
+## Installation - Argo on RHACM

 ### Setup RHACM